atlasxomics/AtlasXplore-Docs/GenomeBrowser.rst

 **Navigation**

-Navigate to Peak Viewer by clicking the second icon to the left of the feature table.
+Navigate to Peak Viewer by clicking the second icon to the left of the *Feature Table*.
 Once your genes are selected, you should see a genome view like this

 .. image:: /images/4.png